-A visit to the Fore in Co.
+A visit to Fore in Co.
 Westmeath is akin to stepping back in time.
-Not only is this tranquil monastic village one of the most beautiful, ancient and unspoiled places in Ireland, it remains one of the least celebrated and, therefore, is mercifully devoid of coach loads of tourists.
+Not only is this tranquil monastic village one of the most beautiful, ancient, and unspoiled places in Ireland, it remains one of the least celebrated and, therefore, is mercifully devoid of coach loads of tourists.

-Set within a quiet valley in the rolling hills north of Mullingar and just a few kilometres from Castlepollars, Fore makes for a fascinating day-trip where visitors can enjoy a first-hand experience with origins of traditional Irish folklore tales that have been around for more than a thousand years.
+Set within a quiet valley in the rolling hills north of Mullingar and just a few kilometers from Castlepollard, Fore makes for a fascinating day-trip where visitors can enjoy a first-hand experience with origins of traditional Irish folklore tales that have been around for more than a thousand years.

 The village contains the upstanding remains of numerous archaeological features and is associated with St. Feichín, who founded Fore’s Benedictine monastery during the seventh century; and who is believed to who influenced the surrounding area in seven miraculous ways, collectively known as the Seven Wonders of Fore.